dmose/mc-nodejs-docs/index.md

   > can revisit this, I reckon.
   </details>

 * Avoid importing tools with their own build-systems that don’t expose their build Directed Acyclic Graphs (i.e. the graph of all dependencies from inputs to outputs).
+(TODO: link to mechanism/people to run questions by)

   <details><summary>Details...</summary>